-tatious kind that always counts in times of greatest peril.
-In the storming of San Juan Hill he made a record that would do credit to the most amb itious officer in the army.
-His promotion Money for Families of British Sold liers-Deserted His Wife-Financial Settler pent.
+Money for Familles of British Sole liers-Deserted His Wife-Financial Settler aent.
 San Francisco, Dec.
-2 .- Asso dated Press advices from Honolulu unde + date of Nov.
-26 state that a thousand d pllars was sent on the steamer Warrin so to Victoria by British residents of J lonolulu for the fund started in Londe in for the care of the families of soldiers sent South Africa.
-Lewis M. Henry, who is stated by r disfrom Peoria, Ills., to hav r de historical inorary of show volumes and 12,000 manuscripts and preserving year by year bound volumes with all the is-sues of every daily and weekly pub-lished in Kansas.
-He was 75 years old. the islands by bing her of \$3,000,has a wife in this city.
-He left her as suddenly as he c is her peared from Peoria and San Fran tisco.
-The case of John H. Soper, E. S. is being done.
-Valentine, and San Francisco subscribers to Waialua stock vs B. F. Dilling-ham, has been compromised by the payment by Mr. Dillingham of \$65,000.
-So-per had a judgment for \$100,000 dam-ages.
-The San Francisco subscribers are to get their million dollars' worth of stock from the new issue recently deelded upon United States Consul General Haywood returned today from Manila, China and Jopan, on the steamship Copile.
-The cansul expects to be recalled by next February, as it is expected Ameri-can laws will have been extended to the islands by that time.
-Mr. Haywood is a supporter of the policy of Gen, Otts in the Philippines, where,he thinks, good work which will soon be successful would take his own life.
-His every feeling ran in the opposite direction. course the statement that he was in-sane explains it all.
-But it is neverthess a most dreadful affair.
-"I have been told by his brother officers-men who knew him thoroughly-that he was one of the bravest me that ever went on a battle field ; that his courage was of the quiet, un sten-
+2 .- Assoc flated Press advices from Honolulu unde date of Nov.
+26 state that a thousand d bliars was sent on the steamer Warrim oo to Victoria by British residents of 1 iono-ialu for the fund started in Londa in for the care of the families of soldiers sent to South Africa.
+Lewis M. Henry, who is stated by r dispatches from Peoria, Ills., to hav b de-serted his wife in that city, after rob-bing her of \$9,000,has a wife in this city.
+He left her as suddenly as he c ksap-peared from Peoria and San Fran inco.
+The case of John H. Soper, Yalentine, and San Francisco subscrib-ers to Walalua stock vs B. F. Dillingham, has been compromised by the pay-ment by Mr. Dillingham of \$65,000.
+Soper had a judgment for \$100,000 dam-ages.
+The San Francisco subscribers are to get their million dollars' worth of stock from the new issue recently decided upon.
+United States Consul General Haywood returned today from Manila.China and Japan, on the steamship Coptic.
+The consul expects to be recalled by next February, as it is expected Ameri-can laws will have been extended to the islands by that time.
+Mr. Haywood is a supporter of the policy of Gen. Otis in the Philippines, where,he thinks, E. S. is being dune.
+Fracisco November 8.